 4:00 PM Solo Auditions and Interviews (Dismissed when you are finished)

 All candidates are asked to wear appropriate attire to the auditions.
-Additionally, each candidate must perform a short (1 and a half minute) solo routine.
+Additionally, each candidate must perform a short (90-second) solo routine.
 This could be an excerpt from a marching or winter guard show, or something you choreographed yourself.
 Incorporate rifle and dance if you are comfortable, and please provide music for your solo audition.

 If you plan to attend any of the Guard or DrumLine clinics, please register HERE.

 The position(s) of Feature Twirler with the Panther Marching Band at the EIU is determined through a competitive audition.
 At EIU, the band features one or two twirlers.